sebapersson/SBMLImporter.jl/docs/src/tutorial.md

 various sources, such as the graphical interface of [COPASI](https://copasi.org/), by converting rule-based [BioNetGen](https://github.com/RuleWorld/bionetgen) models, or by using any other [SBML exporting tools](https://sbml.org/software/).
-Additionally, a large collection of published SBML models are hosted on [BioModels](https://www.ebi.ac.uk/biomodels/).
+Additionally, a large collection of published SBML models is hosted on [BioModels](https://www.ebi.ac.uk/biomodels/).

 This tutorial will use the [Brusselator model](https://en.wikipedia.org/wiki/Brusselator),